Stop Blaming Yourself For Abuse | BTR.ORG

 Do I Need To Forgive Myself?

-This mentality is not helpful.
+“Forgive yourself for being abused” and its variations are buzz-phrases in the self-help community.
+This mentality can be harmful.
 It places blame on victims and excuses abusers.
 Instead, victims can give themselves compassion.

 To show self-compassion, victims can: